 Dr. Mehtab (Tabby) Ahmad

-Dr Mehtab (Tabby) Ahmad is a Staff Specialist Vascular and Endovascular Surgeon at Liverpool Hospital and Fellow of the Royal College of Surgeons (England).
+Dr Mehtab (Tabby) Ahmad is a Fellow of the Royal College of Surgeons (England).
 She completed her training in the West Midlands Deanery (UK) having graduated from Birmingham Medical School in 2005.
 During her training as a General Surgeon with a sub-specialty interest in Vascular Surgery she completed her MD in biomarkers of abdominal aortic aneurysms before developing her interest in diabetic foot disease.
 As part of this she spent (UK) secondments with A/Prof David Russell, Prof Andrew Boulton and Prof William Jeffcoate.
 She came to Australia for her 12 month endovascular fellowship in 2019 having been awarded the highly competitive national BSET and LLES travel scholarships before deciding to stay on in Sydney.
 Her interests lie in optimising the clinical and surgical management of diabetic foot disease, with a particular focus on unifying the different facets of an MDFT pathway to include assessment in primary care through inclusion and education.

 Dr. John Frew